 The program and major you select in your undergraduate degree will have to demonstrate high rigor.
 Most students matriculating into medical school majored in a discipline dealing with biological, physical or social sciences.
 Organic chemistry, molecular biology, biochemistry, and microbiology are some examples.
 It’s not unusual for schools to offer a course of study called pre-medical.

 However, if you’re undecided about which area of science to enter, take a look at the following type of curriculum components.
-Most medical schools reviewing your academic credential are looking for programs that largely reflect the following type of courses:
+Most US medical schools reviewing your academic credential are looking for programs that largely reflect the following type of courses:

 Course should include elements of the following types of content: genetics and cell biology, molecular biology, cellular metabolic function, energy transfer, etc. The emphasis should be on human biology and the system principles of biology.

-|At least one year, including some lab experiences.|
+|At least one year, including some lab experiences.

 Cellular and molecular components must be present.